German rout is 'inexplicable', says Brazil's Cesar

 “The catastrophic result will be shared with the whole group, but the choice, who decided the tactical line-up, the way to play?
 I did," Scolari said.
 "So the person responsible is me.”

-Brazil came into the tournament as favorites but were knocked out in the most dramatic fashion at the Mineirao stadium.
+Brazil came into the tournament as favourites but were knocked out in the most dramatic fashion at the Mineirao stadium.

 "We lost one match to a great team," Scolari said.
 "Not even they (the Germans), when we spoke to them after the match, they said 'even we don't know how this happened, five shots, five goals.'”

-Cesar said the Brazil players would apologize but had to acknowledge that Germany were a strong team.
+Cesar said the Brazil players would apologise but had to acknowledge that Germany were a strong team.

 "It was beautiful up to here.
 I thank the Brazilian people and the fans are to be congratulated for all the support they gave us," he said.